CreLox/CyanobacteriaBloom/readme.md

-# Tips on writing biology manuscripts in LaTeX on Overleaf
+# Tips on writing biology in LaTeX on Overleaf

 1. Compress figure PDFs ([in Preview on Mac](https://support.apple.com/guide/preview/compress-a-pdf-prvw1509/mac)) to speed up compilation.
 However, this method **severely** reduces the image quality and should never be used in the final edition.